E-Invoicing in Germany

 E-invoices must be digitally archived for at least 8 years in compliance with GoBD guidelines, ensuring data security and retrievability.

 Can e-invoices be stored outside Germany?
-(Archiving abroad rules)

-Yes, e-invoices can be archived within the EU, provided German authorities have immediate access.
+Yes.
+E-invoices can be archived within the EU, provided German authorities have immediate access.
 Specific compliance conditions apply for archiving outside the EU.

 Where can I find official e-invoicing guidelines for Germany?